rapenne-s/bento/README.md

 Systems will be reported as "auto upgraded" in the `bento status` command if they rebuild after a local flake update.

 This adds at least 8 kB of inbound bandwidth for each input when checking for changes.

+# Auto reboot

+You can create a file named `REBOOT` in a host directory.
+When that host will rebuild the system, it will look at the new kernel, kernel modules and initrd, if they changed, a reboot will occur immediately after reporting a successful upgrade.
+A kexec is used for UEFI systems for a faster reboot (this avoids BIOS and bootloader steps).

 # Examples